Pulgasari/pulgasari.github.io/tutorials/github-pages-for-docs.md

 # Create a Docs Website for a Project

+Because I came up on so many idiotic and complicated ways to achieve sth. this I wrote this document to prevent my future me to have this trouble ever again – and maybe it saves another soul from feeling these kind of pain introduced by modern web insanity.

 ## Goals:
 * deploy from regular `/docs` folder in your project's repository
 * no duplicated doc files: one could read docs in repository or on the website –both is served from the exact same files